diasurgical/devilutionX/README.md

 [From the beginning until release](docs/CHANGELOG.md)

 # Legal
 DevilutionX is released to the Public Domain.
-The documentation and functionality provided by Devilution may only be utilized with assets provided by ownership of Diablo.
+The documentation and functionality provided by DevilutionX may only be utilized with assets provided by ownership of Diablo.

+The source code in this repository is for non-commerical use only.
+If you use the source code you may not charge others for access to it or any derivative work thereof.

 Diablo® - Copyright © 1996 Blizzard Entertainment, Inc. All rights reserved.
 Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.